Treats certain types of infections. Belongs to a class of drugs called antibiotics.

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

-- Some brands of erythromycin are stored in the refrigerator and some may be kept at room temperature.
+- Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
+Some brands of erythromycin are stored in the refrigerator and some may be kept at room temperature.
 Ask your doctor or pharmacist how to store your medicine and when it should be thrown away.